rchedhli/cours-angular/README.md

 # cours-angular
-To install the project : npm install in th root of project
+To install the project : npm install in the root of project